orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 testing of unhandled ram model strings in cases where id failed.
 Also includes the vendor id matching table, so you can also update that, though it's not used in this logic yet, but is in pinxi.

+Use to confirm new matching patterns before copying / pasting changed block into pinxi ram section.

 ================================================================================